-If at any time the school had a concern regarding a child who this may apply too immediate contact will be made with MARU for guidance and advice.
+If at any time the school had a concern regarding a child who this may apply too immediate contact will be made with MASH for guidance and advice.

-6.8 Peer on Peer Abuse
+6.8 Child on Child Abuse

 Children can abuse other children.
-All staff should be aware that safeguarding issues can manifest themselves via peer on peer abuse.
+All staff should be aware that safeguarding issues can manifest themselves via child on child abuse.
 The reasons for this are complex and are often multi-faceted.
 We understand that we need as a school to have clear mechanisms and procedures in place to identify and report incidents or concerns.
 We aim to reduce this behaviour and any related incidents with an expectation to eliminate this conduct in the school.

-Please refer to the Peer on Peer Abuse policy we have in school.
+Please refer to the Child on Child Abuse policy we have in school.

-Please also refer to Lew Trenchard School's, Anti Bullying, Equality and Diversity, online safety policies.
+Please also refer to our Anti Bullying, Equality and Diversity, online safety policies.